 It took me some time and much research to define this mysterious characteristic but eventually I found what I believe to be the secret of a strong ‘Poetic Voice’

 Magic (The hardest to define)

-So we know the definitions of both Grammar & Syntax but how do the effect our work, or how did they effect the work of the great poets.
-I believe that firstly you need to know the basic rules of both and then, and only then are you free to break them.
-Consider EE Cummings, a wonderful poet who broke each and every rule of both grammar & syntax and in doing so rewrote the rules of poetry.
+So we know the definitions of both Grammar and Syntax but how do they affect our work, or how did they affect the work of the great poets?
+I believe that firstly you need to know the basic rules of both and then, and only then, are you free to break them.
+Consider EE Cummings, a wonderful poet who broke each and every rule of both grammar and syntax and in doing so rewrote the rules of poetry.
 Cummings was such a master of language that he could do this.
 He flaunted the rules and in doing so set about defining his poetic voice.